percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 **Oplog window**

 Oplog entries are time-stamped.
-The oplog window refers to the amount of time that the oplog can store write operations before it reaches its maximum size and starts overwriting old entries.
-The length of the oplog window depends on the rate of write operations in the system and the size of the oplog.
+The oplog window refers to the amount of time that the oplog can store Write operations before it reaches its maximum size and starts overwriting old entries.
+The length of the oplog window depends on the rate of Write operations in the system and the size of the oplog.

 **Calculate oplog size**